francescoo22/masters-thesis/chapters/3-Related-Work.typ

 A first approach to ensuring uniqueness consists of using destructive reads.
 Aldrich et al. @aldrich2002alias have developed a system called AliasJava for controlling aliasing which uses this approach.
 AliasJava is characterized by a strong uniqueness invariant asserting that "at a particular point in dynamic program execution, if a variable or field that refers to an object `o` is annotated unique, then no other field in the program refers to `o`, and all other local variables that refer to `o` are annotated lent".
-This invariant is maintained by the fact that unique references can only be read in a destructive manner, meaning that immediately being read, the value `null` is assigned to the reference.
+This invariant is maintained by the fact that unique references can only be read in a destructive manner, meaning that immediately after being read, the value `null` is assigned to the reference.

 Boyland @boyland2001alias proposes a system for controlling aliasing in Java that does not require to use destructive reads.
 The system utilizes a set of annotations to distinguish between different types of references.
 Specifically, procedure parameters and return values can be annotated as unique, indicating that they are not aliased elsewhere.
 Conversely, parameters and return values that are not unique are classified as shared.
 Within the system, a shared parameter may also be declared as borrowed, meaning that the function will not create further aliases for that parameter.
 Finally, fields can be marked as unique; if not, they are treated as shared.